 Yes, anything ‘could’ or ‘might’ happen if you make that decision but:

-What kinds of foods are most likely to good for you and your long term health and well-being?
+What kinds of foods are most likely to good for you and your long term health?

 What kind of business or career are you most likely to find happiness and success in?

 What decisions are most likely to pay off for you 1, 3, 5, 10+ years from now?

 You cannot guarantee success, but you can definitely make decisions that will make it a lot more likely, and obviously some decisions/actions/habits have a much higher probability of success than others.

 Don’t be afraid to eliminate options either.
 Be ruthless.

 Remember: You’re not trying to keep as many different options on the table as possible.
 You’re trying to make a decision.